Clam Pass Park beach is a worth discovering for its beauty and the fun offered by its tidal flow

 Few outside of Naples know about this hidden beach, which may appear to be the private beach of a posh resort.
 But it’s not — it’s a Collier County park.
-And while I live five minutes from Fort Lauderdale beach, I think Clam Pass Park is so special I have driven across the state for a day at this beach.
+And while I live 10 minutes from Fort Lauderdale beach, I think Clam Pass Park is so special I have driven across the state for a day at this beach.

 Clam Pass Park is tucked away behind the Naples Grande Beach Resort.
 That’s how I discovered it, on a weekend getaway when we stayed at the resort on a summer rate sale.